Mueller's Reputation In Washington Is 'Stunningly Bipartisan,' Journalist Says

 On Mueller's bipartisan record

 We know him most recently, obviously, as the FBI director, but his tenure in government really dates back to the Reagan years.
 And he's been appointed or held top jobs in the administrations of all five of the last presidents, and was appointed to the Justice Department, the head of the criminal division, under George H.W.
-Bush's administration, then was appointed a U.S. attorney by Bill Clinton, then appointed the acting deputy attorney general by George W. Bush, and then later FBI director — a position he was re-appointed to, in an unprecedented move, by President Obama and confirmed by the U.S. Senate by a vote 100 to 0, a stunningly bipartisan track record in today's times.
+Bush's administration, then was appointed a U.S. attorney by Bill Clinton, then appointed the acting deputy attorney general by George W. Bush, and then later FBI director — a position he was reappointed to, in an unprecedented move, by President Obama and confirmed by the U.S. Senate by a vote 100-0, a stunningly bipartisan track record in today's times.

 On Mueller's military service